Can Dogs Have Autism?

 This young collie had been to another well-known behaviourist at 5 months, who had recommended the puppy be euthanised.

 He was terrified of everything.
 This is him with one of my assistance dogs Kai a white German Shepherd.
-He worked with me in my practice along with four others if I was working with dogs that were difficult, aggressive or fearful.
+He worked with me in my practice along with four other of my dogs that helped in my practice with dogs that were difficult, aggressive or fearful.

 The first 16 weeks of a dog’s life is critical to the psychological and behavioural outcome of that puppy.
 Read critical periods (6) Part One and (7) Part Two.